Development Cycles

 A Development Cycle is a 5–6 day on-snow training block designed to:

-• identify the most important technical priorities
+• identify the highest-value technical priorities

 • build and stabilize movement patterns

-• apply those patterns under appropriate conditions
+• apply those patterns under progressively more demanding conditions

 The Initial Development Cycle

-All athletes begin with an Initial Development Cycle.
+Every athlete begins with an Initial Development Cycle.

 • includes Foundation Membership